Updated on May 26, 2023

 Cost – $60k-$70k

 Now you know the steps and factors that go into reaching a cost estimate for software development.
 As stated earlier, every project is unique and cannot be costed using an exact formula, but defining project type and size, team size and resource costing get you the basics when determining your budget range.

-We have worked with projects at all levels of complexity and with project teams of all sizes.
-If you have a project you are considering, we can help you define and cost your project, and work with your staff to develop the software that your business needs.
-Here’s how we can help you improve your enterprise software.
-We hope you’ve found this useful.
-Drop us a line or give us a call, we’d love to talk to you.
+We hope you’ve found this blog useful!
+We have experience with projects at all levels of complexity and teams of all sizes.
+If you are in need of a custom software solution we can help you define and cost your project with no obligations.
+Contact us to help you improve your enterprise software.